zirkelc/middy-store/packages/core/README.md

 ### Size Limit

-`middy-store` will calculate the size of the entire output returned from the handler function.
+`middy-store` will calculate the size of the entire output returned from the handler.
 The size is calculated by stringifying the output, if it's not already a string, and calculating the UTF-8 encoded size of the string in bytes.
-It will then compare this size to the configured size limit in bytes.
-If the output exceeds the limit, it will store the output or a part of it in the store.
+It will then compare this size to the configured `minSize` in the `storingOptions` config.
+If the output size is equal to or greater than the `minSize`, it will store the output or a part of it in the Store.

-The size can be configured with the `size` property in the `storingOptions` options and must be a number. `middy-store` provides a `MaxSize` helper object with some predefined sizes for Lambda and Step Functions.
-If `size` is not specified, `middy-store` will use `Sizes.STEP_FUNCTIONS` with 256KB as the default size limit.

 ```ts
 export const handler = middy()